 (This recipe is raw vegan and gluten free)

 The end result was a tremendously healthy, bright, and crunchy slaw that was even more fitting as a meal than just a mere sideline to some veggie burgers.
 It was just too darn good.
 The miso dressing is rich, creamy, garlicky, and gingery and would make a fantastic dipping sauce.
-I could have eaten it by the spoonful.

 1/2 large head Napa (Chinese) cabbage